 They say that two heads are better than one, but what if I say that one great idea leads to the generation of many greater ideas?
 It’s as if you’ve discovered a secret orogeny of ideas that keep on building up to greater heights.

 Successful businesspeople enrich their entrepreneurship experience by working through various popular social media platforms and what do you know?
 They’re risk-takers who aren’t afraid to venture into different business domains.
-Sometimes they’re successful and sometimes they learn.
+Sometimes they’re successful, leading to becoming great serial entrepreneur examples, and sometimes they learn.

 Here we have gathered a list of seasoned serial entrepreneurs who are known to juggle so many businesses at a time.
 Of all the reasons for sharing these names, the best one is to inspire you to head start your startup journey.

 15 Great Serial Entrepreneurs To Follow

 This is the man behind the Virgin brand, which has more than 400 businesses operating under its umbrella.
 Sir Richard Charles Nicholas Branson started his solopreneur journey at the age of 16 – by starting a magazine called Student.
 He then founded a mail-order record business and then a chain of record stores that bloomed during the 80s.
 Richard went on to set up his own airline and a music record label going under the brand name ‘Virgin’.

 Despite being bestowed with the knighthood, Richard still enjoys the values and adventures life has to offer him, setting examples for future serial entrepreneurs.